BenPortner/password-manager.js/README.md

 3. Type the master password into the password field.
 4. Click "Decrypt".

+# Troubleshooting

+Some browsers on certain operating systems (e.g. Chrome on Android) will not allow loading Javascript or CSS scripts when the html file is opened from the local storage.
+Instead, the html file must be served via a web server.
+Feel free to serve `password-manager.js` from your own web server or use this link: https://pwm.benjamin-portner.de.

 # How it works

 `password-manager.js` is merely a graphical user interface.
-All the cryptography is handled by [opengpg.js](https://github.com/openpgpjs/openpgpjs) (which in turn uses the [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API) if your browser is up-to-date). `openpgp.js` is maintained by [Proton Mail](https://proton.me/blog/openpgpjs-email-encryption) and has undergone two security audits.
+All the cryptography is handled by [opengpg.js](https://github.com/openpgpjs/openpgpjs) (which in turn uses the [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API) if your browser is not completely out-dated). `openpgp.js` is maintained by [Proton Mail](https://proton.me/blog/openpgpjs-email-encryption) and has undergone two security audits.
 I personally consider it safe for the use case of storing passwords (when using a secure master password!).

 # Disclaimer

 This project has not been audited for security.
 I am not a security researcher and although I am using `password-manager.js` myself, there might be security issues with the code in this project or its dependencies.
+Use at your own risk!
+In any case, using `password-manager.js` with an outdated browser is heavily discouraged and can lead to stolen credentials.
+Keep your browser up to date!

 Make sure to keep a copy of your master password in a secure place.
 Neither your master password, nor the entered clear text, nor the encrypted data will be sent to any servers.
 Data WILL be permanently lost if you lose your master password.
-Use at your own risk!